 Building on Lemma \ref{lemma:maadlemma} and Definition \ref{definition:localsurrogate}, we can finally generalise Theorem \ref{theorem:trpo-ineq} of TRPO to MARL. \begin{restatable}{lemma}{trpotosadtrpo} Let $\boldsymbol{\pi}$ be a joint policy.
 Then, for any joint policy $\boldsymbol{\bar{\pi}}$, we have \end{restatable} For proof see Appendix \ref{appendix:analysis-training-the-matrpo}.
 This lemma provides an idea about how a joint policy can be improved.
-Namely, by Equation (\ref{eq:nice-maad-property}), we know that if any agents were to set the values of the above summands { $L_{\boldsymbol{\pi}}^{i_{1:m}}(\boldsymbol{\bar{\pi}}^{i_{1:m-1}}, \bar{\pi}^{i_m}) - CD_{\text{KL}}^{\text{max}}(\pi^{i_m}, \bar{\pi}^{i_m})$} by sequentially updating their policies, each of them can always make its summand be zero by making no policy update (i.e., $\bar{\pi}^{i_m} = \pi^{i_m})$.
+Namely, by Equation (\ref{eq:nice-maad-property}), we know that if any agents were to set the values of the above summands { $L_{\boldsymbol{\pi}}^{i_{1:m}}(\boldsymbol{\bar{\pi}}^{i_{1:m-1}}, \bar{\pi}^{i_m}) - C\text{{\normalfont D}}_{\text{KL}}^{\text{max}}(\pi^{i_m}, \bar{\pi}^{i_m})$} by sequentially updating their policies, each of them can always make its summand be zero by making no policy update (i.e., $\bar{\pi}^{i_m} = \pi^{i_m})$.
 This implies that any positive update will lead to an increment in summation.
 Moreover, as there are $n$ agents making policy updates, the compound increment can be large, leading to a substantial improvement.
-Lastly, note that this property holds regardless of the order in which the agents make the updates; this allows scheduling the order at every iteration.
-To summarise, we propose Algorithm \ref{algorithm:theoretical-matrpo}.
+Lastly, note that this property holds with no requirement on the specific order by which agents make their updates; this allows for flexible scheduling on the update order at each iteration.
+To summarise, we propose the following Algorithm \ref{algorithm:theoretical-matrpo}.

-We want to highlight that Algorithm \ref{algorithm:theoretical-matrpo} is markedly different from naively applying the TRPO update in Equation (\ref{eq:trpoupdate}) on the joint policy of all agents.
+We want to highlight that the algorithm is markedly different from naively applying the TRPO update, \emph{i.e.}, Equation (\ref{eq:trpoupdate}), on the joint policy of all agents.
 Firstly, our Algorithm \ref{algorithm:theoretical-matrpo} does not update the entire joint policy at once, but rather update each agent's individual policy sequentially.
 Secondly, during the sequential update, each agent has a unique optimisation objective that takes into account all previous agents' updates, which is also the key for the monotonic improvement property to hold.